High Country Tornado Data

 Tornadoes….not frequent in the High Country, but you may be surprised at the number of watches and warnings issued over the years.

-According to records at the National Climatic Data Center, there have been four recorded tornadoes in the immediate area.
+There have been six recorded tornadoes in the immediate area.

 1965 – Avery County: A F2 tornado was documented on April 9, 1965, measuring in length .50 miles and 300 yards wide.
 Property damage was recorded at $25.0K